doriantaylor/rb-xml-mixup/README.md

 ### Enter `XML::Mixup`

-* __The input consists of ordinary Ruby data objects__ so you can build them up ahead of time, in bulk, transform them, etc.,
+* __The input consists of ordinary Ruby data objects__ so you can build them up ahead of time, in bulk, transform them using familiar operations, etc.,
 * __Sprinkle pre-built XML subtrees anywhere into the spec__ so you can memoize repeating elements, or otherwise compile a document incrementally,
 * __Attach new generated content anywhere:__ underneath a parent node, or before, after, or _instead of_ a node at the sibling level.

-## The spec format
+## The tree spec format

 At the heart of this module is a single method called `markup`, which, among other things, takes a `:spec`.
-The spec can be any composite
+The spec can be any composite of these objects, and will behave as described:

 ### Hashes